Five years in the GPS repeater business

 It became clear fairly early on that the biggest client sector for us was going to be “blue light”.

-A repeater system in a fire station ensures that satnav devices always receive live signals from the satellites above, thus avoiding an agonising wait for acquisition of a GPS fix upon exit.
+A repeater system in a fire station ensures that navigation devices such as Mobile Data Terminals (MDTs) always receive live signals from the satellites above, thus avoiding an agonising wait for acquisition of a GPS fix upon exit.

-Similarly, MDT (mobile data terminal) equipment provides command and control centres with up to date positional data at all times – even when indoors.
+Crucially, MDT equipment provides command and control centres with up to date positional data at all times – even when indoors.

 To date we have supplied and installed repeaters in several hundred fire stations all over the UK and are currently working with a number of fire and rescue services to continue this essential work in other counties.

 End of part one; more to follow soon ……..